mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “Yeah, and you’ll know what it’s like to like being touched,” Gyuna said.
 For the past few days, she liked to pinch the tip of my elbow.
 I thought it was weird.
 She said that physical touch was her love language, but that kind of touch?
 It didn’t feel natural or loving to me.

-After we finished eating, we went back to campus to work on some homework, and we chatted some more.
-Gyuna was taking another CS class, so she went to the lab for that.
-So far, the labs for CS 180 weren’t terribly difficult, but I knew Gyuna was struggling a little bit, so I also took time to help her with the concepts.
+After we finished eating, we went back to campus to work on homework, and we chatted some more.
+So far, the labs for CS 180 weren’t terribly difficult, but I knew Gyuna was struggling a bit, so I also took time to help her with the concepts.

 “Why isn’t it working?” she asked after she ran the code.